 Eligibility and Requirements:

 An applicant may be eligible for a Restaurant Permit where the primary purpose of the establishment is the preparation and sale of food for consumption on the premises.
-A ratio of one dollar of food sales for each dollar of beverage alcohol sales (calculated on a monthly basis) must be maintained.
+A ratio of at least one dollar of food sales for each dollar of beverage alcohol sales (calculated on a monthly basis) must be maintained.

 A Tavern Permit holder may open the tavern establishment every day for beverage alcohol service between the Maximum Regulated Hours.
 The establishment must close to customers after lawful beverage alcohol service and the cut-off period cease.
-If the Tavern Permit includes an Off-sale Endorsement, both the tavern and off-sale areas must be open for a minimum of six hours each day for five days each week.
-Alcohol may be sold in closed containers from the off-sale area during the Tolerance Period.

-An applicant may be eligible for a Special Use Permit where the establishment does not focus on food or beverage alcohol service, but has a "special use" that is specified in The Alcohol Control Regulations, 2013 – such as facilities for recreational, sport, social, entertainment activities, or delivery of beverage alcohol to private homes.
+An applicant may be eligible for a Special Use Permit where the establishment does not focus on food or beverage alcohol service, but has a "special use" that is specified in The Alcohol Control Regulations, 2016 – such as facilities for recreational, sport, social, entertainment activities, or delivery of beverage alcohol to private homes.

 Establishments that qualify for a Special Use Permit:

 - Bingo Halls